Age UK's Befriending Services

 • They will be required to agree to the Terms and Conditions

-If you or someone you know suffers from loneliness, please know that there are organisations such as Age UK who are leading the way in making inspirational movements to combat loneliness in the elderly.
-Having somebody to interact with even for as little as 30 minutes a week can have a sizeable impact on the mental and physical well-being of an older person.
+If you or someone you know suffers from loneliness, please know that organisations such as Age UK are leading the way in inspiring movements to combat loneliness in the elderly.
+Having somebody to interact with, even for as little as 30 minutes a week, can have a sizeable impact on an older person's mental and physical well-being.

-For free, help and support shortlisting Care Services near you, please get in touch today.
+For free help and support with shortlisting Care Services near you, please get in touch today.

 Share this article